ancoleman/panflow/README.md

 - **Deduplication engine**: Find and merge duplicate objects while updating all references
 - **Graph-based querying**: Query the configuration using a Cypher-like query language
 - **Command-line interface**: Feature-rich CLI for configuration management
+- **Device type auto-detection**: Automatically detects if a configuration is from a Panorama or firewall
+- **Query-based filtering**: Select objects and policies using graph queries
+- **Conflict resolution**: Multiple strategies for handling merging conflicts
+- **HTML report templates**: Customizable HTML reports for configuration analysis
 - **Functional design**: Modular architecture with separation of concerns

 ## Documentation